-Similar to other Aspera services, asperarund starts automatically upon installation and runs as a system daemon (asperarund).
+Similar to other Aspera services, asperarund starts automatically upon installation and runs as a system service (go to Activity Monitor > Disk and look for asperarund).

 Configuring Services

 Configuration settings for asperarund, asperawatchd, and asperawatchfolderd are located in the <server> section of aspera.conf.
 These can only be edited in the command line or by opening aspera.conf.